We know weight loss is more than just cutting down your calories and doing a bit of exercise, but could taking probiotics help with weight loss?

 Diversity is important

-Some studies have shown that a reduction in the different types of microbes is associated with obesity.
+Some studies have shown that a reduction in the variety of microbes is associated with obesity.
 It’s true, we don’t often know which came first, the lack of diversity, or obesity.

-When you have decreased diversity you are more likely to have a ‘leaky gut’.
+When you have decreased gut microbe diversity you are more likely to have a ‘leaky gut’.
 This means a particular toxin from bacteria (LPS or Lipopolysaccharide) can get into the body and increase inflammation.
 That could be a trigger for changes in the metabolism that leads to weight gain.

-It may be the case that it’s diet related, as if you eat a broad range of foods you’re more likely to have a diverse microbiome.
+If you eat a broad range of foods you’re more likely to have a diverse microbiome.
 In fact aiming for 30 different foods a week could help improve your gut diversity.

 It’s possible that adding a supplement of probiotics will help with weight loss, but it’s not proven.

-Microbes in our gut are related to the food we eat, so we are able to change the types of microbes over time.
+Our gut bacteria are related to the food we eat, so we are able to change the types of microbes over time.
 Increasing dietary fibre and exercise has been shown to alter the composition of our gut microbes.

-- Aim for 30 different foods a week to increase diversity of the microbes.
+Aim for 30 different foods a week to increase diversity of the microbes.
 Don’t eat the same foods every day.
 I have a course to help you expand your range of foods.